Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 hit the error handler for string-input.
 This is the case for most of the "empty" inputs.
 The reason is due to my scanner not allowing a fully empty input and will **force** the user to re-enter a new input.

+Needed "functions" have marked TODO comments above them to help the teacher find the exact tests easier!

 Program can be run from main and will create a temporary user to simulate it being read from the external file.
 This is mostly for demo purposes and imitating a user opening upp their app again after a couple of sessions.
 ---